SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 4. Choose Projection View from the selection box and click “Finish“.
 <br>![](/exercises/ex3/images/03_03_0040.png)

 5. Enter the code as shown here, and replace XXX with your group number.
 Note, that in the DEFINE ROOT VIEW statement, there is the extension  AS PROJECTION ON pointing to your Business Object view Z_I_TRAVEL_U_XXX.
-In this projection view, not only are we filtering columsn, but we are adding value help declarations as well using annotations.
+In this projection view, not only are we filtering columns, but we are adding value help declarations as well using annotations.
 ```abap
 @EndUserText.label: 'Travel Projection View'
 @AccessControl.authorizationCheck: #NOT_REQUIRED